thecodeteam/roadmap/README.md

 # Roadmap
 ## Team Charter
-Enable EMCII to be relevant in the DevOps and open source communities through contribution, engagement, and technical solution leadership.
+Enable Dell EMC to be relevant in the DevOps and open source communities through contribution, engagement, and technical solution leadership.

 We do this by: